-Type of complaint Who to contact Matters likely to require a Complaints about child protection and safeguarding matters are Child Protection handled under our child protection and safeguarding policy and in Investigation accordance with relevant statutory guidance.
-If you have immediate concerns that a child has suffered, or is at risk of suffering significant harm please contact Front Door for Families: Tel 01273 290400 (office hours) or 01273 335905 (out of office hours). https://www.brighton-hove.gov.uk/frontdoorforfamilies The local authority designated officer (LADO) is Darrel Clews: Tel 01273 295643.
-Admissions to schools School Admissions Team (local authority): Tel 01273 293653 SchoolAdmissions@brighton-hove.gov.uk in the first instance, who will advise on the correct procedure to follow.
-Exclusion of children from Access to Education Team (local authority): Tel 01273 293480 school attendanceteam@brighton-hove.gov.uk https://new.brighton-hove.gov.uk/schools-and-learning/absent- school/what-happens-if-your-child-excluded-school Complaints about the application of the behaviour policy can be made through the school's complaints procedure.
-Statutory assessments of Special Educational Needs Team (local authority): Tel 01273 293552 SEN sen.team@brighton-hove.gov.uk Complaints about other Providers should have their own complaints procedure to deal with providers who may use the complaints about the service.
-Please contact them direct or ask the school premises or facilities school office for their contact details.
-Staff grievances, capability The school's internal personnel procedures will be used.
-You are not or conduct entitled to participate in proceedings or receive any detail about the outcome, but you will be informed that the matter is being addressed.
-Subject Access Requests Refer to the school's Data Protection Policy and Freedom of and Freedom of Information Information policy. requests Whistleblowing (for serious Refer to the school's whistleblowing procedure, which can be used by wrongdoing that cannot be members of staff and the general public. covered by other For those who do not wish to raise matters direct with the school, procedures) referrals can be made to the Department of Education: www.education.gov.uk/contactus National Curriculum - Contact the Department for Education: content www.education.gov.uk/contactus
+Type of complaint Who to contact Matters likely to require a Child Protection Investigation Please refer to the school's Child Protection & Safeguarding policy, which outlines how these matters are handled in accordance with relevant statutory guidance.
+If you feel a safeguarding matter has not been handled in accordance with the policy, then a complaint may be made using this complaints' procedure.
+If you have immediate concerns that a child has suffered, or is at risk of suffering significant harm, please contact Front Door for Families: Tel: 01273 290400 (office hours) or 01273 335905 (out of office hours).
+Email: FrontDoorforFamilies@brighton-hove.gov.uk Linuit.
+ITOTEDOGTOT armites@srighton nove.gov.uk Admissions to schools School Admissions Team (local authority): Tel 01273 293653 or email SchoolAdmissions@brighton-hove.gov.uk in the first instance, who will advise on the correct procedure to follow.
+Exclusion of children from school Access to Education Team (local authority): Tel 01273 293480 or email attendanceteam@brighton-hove.gov.uk However, complaints about the application of the behaviour policy can be made through the school's complaints procedure.
+Statutory assessments of SEN Special Educational Needs Team (local authority): Tel 01273 293552 or email sen.team@brighton-hove.gov.uk Complaints about other providers who may use the school premises or facilities Providers should have their own complaints procedure to deal with complaints about the service.
+Please contact them direct or ask the school office for their contact details.
+Staff grievances, capability or conduct The school's internal personnel procedures will be used.
+You are not entitled to participate in proceedings or receive any detail about the outcome, but you will be informed that the matter is being addressed.
+Subject Access Requests and Freedom of Information requests Refer to the school's Data Protection Policy and Freedom of Information policy.
+Whistleblowing (for serious wrongdoing that cannot be covered by other procedures) Refer to the school's whistleblowing procedure, which can be used by members of staff and the general public.
+For those who do not wish to raise matters direct with the school, referrals can be made via the Department for Education's online form .
+National Curriculum - content Contact the Department for Education (as above)